DevAaqui/URL-Management/Readme.md

-# User Management API
+# URL Management API

-This is a Node.js-based RESTful API for managing user authentication and metadata.
-It includes features like user creation, login, and token-based authentication using JWT.
+The URL Management API provides functionalities for managing shortened URLs, enabling users to create, retrieve, update, and delete URLs efficiently.
+It also supports redirection and analytics tracking for each shortened URL.

 # Technologies Used
 - Node.js: Backend runtime environment.